 To live hygge, think chunky knit sweaters, oversized blankets, fireplaces, candles, warm beverages, books, and comfort food.
 Hygge can be practiced alone, with others, at home, or out at local businesses, just as long as the environment and overall “vibe” is relaxing and cozy.

-While it’s true that hygge is typically practiced in the comforts at home with fireplaces, candles, and one’s most comfortable jammies, it’s important to remember that practicing hygge involves leaving the house as well.
+While it’s true that hygge is typically practiced in the comforts of home with fireplaces, candles, and one’s most comfortable jammies, it’s important to remember that practicing hygge involves leaving the house as well.

 Hygge involves a healthy mix of being indoors and outdoors in the winter.
 To start, here is what is NOT hygge: